diconium/ui-toolbox/README.md

 Please refer to the [documentation](https://docs.toolbox.diconium.com) for each component to learn more about their props, customization options, and examples of usage.

+## Contribute
+If you want to enhance the Toolbox, you are welcome to fork the repository and create a pull request.
+Please take into account, that we will have to conduct a code review before accepting your changes.

+More details on how to best do that are described in our [Contributing guideline](https://github.com/DicoAuto/toolbox/blob/main/CONTRIBUTING.md).

 ## Contributors

 <a href="https://github.com/robdembitel">